-Figure 16: Ponce MID Housing Damage.
+Figure 16: Map of the Municipality of Ponce, Puerto Rico.
+Red dots identifies the MID areas with Housing Damage.

 Furthermore, the Municipality of Utuado reported eighty-one (81) houses affected by the disaster.
-Most of the damage was caused by landslides and flooding (Fig.
+Most of the damage was caused by landslides and flooding (Fig. 17).

-17).
 As shown in the map, many houses are located near flood zones and rivers, with low, moderate, and high susceptibility to landslides.